 “It would take too long to explain” Carlene said sarcastically.

-“From the looks of things it seems neither of us belong to this time.”
+“From the looks of things it seems neither of us belongs to this time.”
 Carlene continued as she glanced round at the television set in the corner.

 Just then a strange look of surprise and delight came over the Circus Masters face and he went to consult his books.